Lymphatics of the head and neck

 The superficial and deep lateral cervical lymph nodes are intercalated along the length of the internal and external jugular veins.
 They receive lymph from the head and neck either directly from the superficial vessels of the head or from the anterior cervical nodes.
 Efferent vessels from the lateral cervical nodes form right and left jugular trunks which empty into the collecting right lymphatic and thoracic ducts (left) at the jugulosubclavian junction.

-Explore the lymphatic structures of the head and neck from a lateral and posterior perspective in the gallery below.
+Explore the lymphatic structures of the head and neck in the galleries below.

 Take a quiz